BILBERRY OR STRAWBERRY MILK

 If you do not have access to these wild Finnish berries, you can use regular blueberries and very small-sized cultivated strawberries.
 Cut the larger strawberries in smaller pieces.

 Spoon the berries in deep soup plates or dessert bowls.
 Sprinkle with a dash of sugar and add some milk or cream to cover the berries.
-Serve as a dessert or a refreshing snack and eat with a soup spoon.
+Serve immediately as a dessert or a refreshing snack and eat with a soup spoon.

 Bilberries will dye the milk beautifully purplish, and strawberries pinkish.